 The measured three-fold multiplicity ratios of neutral pions in C, Fe and Pb are shown for bins of (ν, z) as a function of p_T^2 integrated over Q^2 (see Fig. 2) and for bins of (Q^2, ν) as a function of z integrated over p_T^2 (see Fig. 3).
-The data show increasing suppression of higher mass number corresponding to larger nuclei.
+The data show increasing suppression for higher mass number corresponding to larger nuclei.
 The common trend for all three targets, as clearly observed in Fig. 3, is flat behavior of the multiplicity ratios in the range 0.3 < z < 0.65 and monotonic decrease for higher z.
 The dependence on nuclear size indicates a path length-dependent process: for the smallest nucleus, carbon, suppression ranges from $\sim 10\%$ to $\sim 25\%$, while for the largest nucleus, lead, the suppression ranges from 50% for moderate z reaching up to \sim 75% at the highest z.
 From Fig. 3 we effectively observe no dependence on energy and momentum transfer to the system, i.e Q^2 and ν , in the range of our kinematics within the uncertainties of the measurement.
-However, our Q^2 and ν range is much less than that of HERMES where such dependencies were observed.
+However, our Q^2 and ν range is much less than that of HERMES.

 Figure 2 shows the dependence of multiplicity ratio on p_T^2 in bins of z and ν .
 The global trend for all three targets is the enhancement of $R{\rm h}$ at high p_T^2 and, again, an overall decrease with increasing z. $R{\rm h}$ has a pronounced dependence on p_T^2 in correlation with z.
-The ratio is independent of p_T^2 for all values of z for $p_T^2 < 0.6~{\rm GeV}^2$; it increases rapidly for large p_T^2 and small z to values that exceed unity.
+The ratio is independent of p_T^2 for all values of z for $p_T^2 < 0.6~{\rm GeV^2}$; it increases rapidly for large p_T^2 and small z to values that exceed unity.
 The largest enhancement of $R{\rm h}$ is observed for the lightest nucleus, carbon, at the lowest ν bin, while the smallest enhancement is seen for lead at highest ν .

 This suppression of neutral pions agrees quantitatively with the suppression observed in measurements of charged pions from the same CLAS dataset [34], and from previously published HERMES results [4, 7].
-In modern versions of energy loss models [35], the overall attenuation as a function of z and the nuclear size is related to the assumption that the propagating quark emits mul-403 tiple gluons and rescatters as it transverses the nuclear404 medium; the larger the nucleus, the more gluon emission405 and quark energy loss it has.
-In the absorption types of406 models, for example, the color dipole model [8], the main407 source of hadron suppression is related to in-medium at-408 tenuation of the colorless pre-hadrons due to the contrac-409 tion of the path of propagating quark; this model also410 incorporates induced quark energy losses.
-In the frame-411 work of the GiBUU transport model [10], largely based412 on elastic and inelastic pre-hadronic final-state interac-413 tions, overall attenuation is understood in terms of pure-414 hadron absorption due to increased interaction time with415 the nuclear medium.
+In modern versions of energy loss models [35], the overall attenuation as a function of z and the nuclear size is related to the assumption that the propagating quark emits multiple gluons and rescatters as it transverses the nuclear medium; the larger the nucleus, the more gluon emission and quark energy loss it has.
+In the absorption types of 404 models, for example, the color dipole model [8], the main 405 source of hadron suppression is related to in-medium at-406 tenuation of the colorless pre-hadrons due to the length 407 contraction of the propagating quark; this model also 408 incorporates induced quark energy losses.
+In the frame-409 work of the GiBUU transport model [10], largely based 410 on elastic and inelastic pre-hadronic final-state interac-411 tions, overall attenuation is understood in terms of pure-412 hadron absorption due to increased interaction time with 413 the nuclear medium.